jconorgrogan/Chaotic-Phasors/README.md

 A 1 bit change (0.000001 addition to velocity in one node) leads to a significant change

 Original run.
-Finalize node position on left, Output ("Public Key") in middle, starting conditions (Private Key)on right
+Finalize node position on left, Output ("Public Key") in middle, starting conditions(Private Key) on bottom, visualized on top right
 <img width="1456" alt="Pasted Graphic 9" src="https://github.com/jconorgrogan/Chaotic-Phasors-Encryption/assets/130090573/48c93649-6bb1-42bf-9114-ff5a38079de2">

-Run 2, with a 1 digit change to angular speed on one phasor, all else the same
+Run 2, with a 1 bit change to angular speed on the first phasor, all else the same
 <img width="1456" alt="image" src="https://github.com/jconorgrogan/Chaotic-Phasors-Encryption/assets/130090573/b7275bee-557b-4724-8b04-33278684b836">